-CMP has been working closely with Sacramento County Public Health and is participating in Sacramento County's Surveillance Testing Program for school employees.
+CMP has been working closely with El Dorado County Public Health Department and the El Dorado County Office of Education and is participating in El Dorado County's Surveillance Testing Program for school employees.

-Sacramento County is providing all teachers and school site staff access to dedicated, nocost COVID-19 testing.
-This program is an important factor in being able to help to ensure COVID-19 cases are isolated to prevent outbreaks areas, whether COVID-19 is affecting some groups of people more than other groups, or whether the rates of COVID-19 infection are going up or going down.
+El Dorado County is providing all teachers and school site staff access to dedicated, no-cost COVID-19 testing.
+This program is an important factor in being able to help to ensure COVID-19 cases are isolated to prevent outbreaks.

+The purpose of surveillance testing is to monitor the current state of the epidemic.
+Surveillance testing is used to monitor whether the COVID-19 virus is moving into new areas, whether COVID-19 is affecting some groups of people more than other groups, or whether the rates of COVID-19 infection are going up or going down.